tnelson/FlowLog/interpreter/README.md

 their dependencies.
 The best way to do this is via their repos, rather than using opam.

+Via opam, you should also install extlib and thrift.

 make clean
 make reinstall